A Simple Skin-Care Routine for Dry Skin Types

 STEP 4: Use a Night Cream

-While you can use the same moisturizer from your morning routine, we recommend switching to one that’s formulated specifically for evening use.
+While you can use the same moisturizer from your morning routine at night, we recommend switching to one that’s formulated specifically for evening use.
 Need help picking a night cream that’s right for you?
-We’re obsessed with the Herla Beauty Restorative Night Cream.
-It’s a silky, rich formula that intensely nourishes your skin and restores its level of hydration while improving the appearance of wrinkles, lines and pores.
-The best part?
-It gives you a beautiful and hydrating illuminating glow.
-Another top pick?
-The IT Cosmetics Confidence in Your Beauty Sleep Cream.
+We like the Herla Beauty Restorative Night Cream.
+It’s a silky, rich formula that intensely nourishes your skin and restores hydration while improving the appearance of wrinkles, lines and pores.

 STEP 5: Target Key Concerns at Night

 Because the evening hours are so crucial for skin regeneration and repair, it’s wise to prep your skin before hitting the hay.
-That includes targeting any key skin concerns prior to your beauty sleep.
-For instance, if signs of aging are an issue we recommend applying products formulated to help reduce the appearance of wrinkles and fine lines, such as retinol.
-Research suggests retinol can help reduce signs of skin aging, in addition to improving an uneven skin tone and smoothing and refining the skin’s appearance.
-If you need a recommendation, try the La Roche-Posay Redermic R Retinol Cream.
+For instance, if signs of aging are an issue, we recommend applying products formulated to help reduce the appearance of wrinkles and fine lines, such as retinol.
+Research suggests that retinol can help reduce signs of skin aging, in addition to improving an uneven skin tone and texture.
+If you need a recommendation, try the IT Cosmetics Hello Results Wrinkle-Reducing Daily Retinol Serum-in-Cream.